 I was at an airport once when a young couple walked by.
 The guy was taking a selfie, holding his camera on a special stick to capture a larger image.
 Sticks have been used as holders before, but old tripod mounts were used to take pictures of other people.
 Now, the mount is turned at an angle that makes it possible to take selfies from a distance: that of an extended arm.

-This stick extends the arm as perceptibly as a fishing pole, but with one major difference.
-A fishing pole extends the arm outward to ensure better control of the external world.
-The selfie stick extends the arm in order to apply the extended function to the operator.
-At this point, it occurred to me that, in fact, the entire course of technological development and of civilization has all been leading up to the creation of an environment for selfies.
+This stick extends the arm as perceptibly as a fishing rod, but with one major difference.
+The selfie stick reverses the application of extension from the object to the subject.
+A fishing rod extends the arm outward to ensure the operator’s better control over the external world.
+The selfie stick extends the arm in order to apply an extended function back to the operator.
+At this point, it occurred to me that, in fact, the entire course of technological development and civilization has all been leading up to the creation of an environment for selfies.

 However, the tools that create an environment are, in turn, subject to some outward global logic than that which that describes them.
 Nothing happens without a reason: even sheep wear sheepskins.

 After all, all tools created by man over the course of history serve to gradually improve the ability of humans to copy their own selves through tool-assisted McLuhan body extension; then – through the amputation of functions (such as memory or writing) using external devices.
 Then (and this is happening already today) – through copying a rendered image (creating an improved person in social media or/ and selfie mania).
 All this amounts to an ever-accelerating and concentrating practice of copying skills, from cave paintings all the way through the Vitruvian Man.